U.S. assures banks on dollar dealings with China's COSCO hit by Iran sanctions

 David Peyman, a U.S. State Department official on sanctions, said this month that the ships were the "key artery" for evading U.S. sanctions on Iran's oil exports and that if the behaviour did not change the administration would look to aggressively and fully enforce U.S. sanctions.

-China is the world's largest importer of Iranian oil despite sanctions that U.S. President Donald Trump unilaterally reimposed on Tehran last year over its nuclear programme.
-Trump hopes the sanctions will also limit Tehran's ballistic missile programme and influence across the Middle East.
-Tehran says its nuclear programme is for peaceful purposes.
+China is the world's largest importer of Iranian oil despite sanctions that U.S. President Donald Trump unilaterally reimposed on Tehran last year over its nuclear program.
+Trump hopes the sanctions will also limit Tehran's ballistic missile program and influence across the Middle East.
+Tehran says its nuclear program is for peaceful purposes.

 Daniel Pilarski, a partner and sanctions expert at the Watson Farley & Williams law firm, said that the point of the guidance was to allow U.S. banks to assume that unless they have knowledge or reason to know that transactions are outside what was allowed in the department's waiver, they can continue to process dollar payments through Dec.
 20.